MOTORCYCLE ACCIDENTS OVERVIEW

 • Were the rider and the driver paying attention at the time of the crash?

-Generally speaking, if a driver is paying attention, comes to a complete stop before making the turn, signals the turn properly, and takes time to look, many motorcycle crashes probably wouldn’t happen.
-If you add the long list of possible distractions drivers have these days, it’s a wonder more crashes don’t happen.
+If a driver is paying attention, comes to a complete stop before making the turn, signals the turn properly, and takes time to look, many motorcycle crashes probably wouldn’t happen.
+If you add up the long list of possible distractions drivers have these days, it may be surprising more crashes don’t happen.

-As motorcycle accident attorneys, we know what questions to ask.
+As experienced motorcycle accident attorneys, we know what questions to ask.
+Call 1-866-900-7078 or contact us online today for a free case evaluation.

-Evidence Gathering, Communication, and the Details That Matter: How Motorcycle Injury Attorneys Help
+Evidence Gathering, Communication, and the Details That Matter: How Motorcycle Injury Attorneys Can Help

-Another way an experienced motorcycle accident attorney can make a difference is in knowing what evidence to gather, who to speak to (and what NOT to say), and how to prevent things from slipping through the cracks.
+Another way an experienced North Carolina motorcycle accident attorney can make a difference is in knowing what evidence to gather, who to speak to (and what NOT to say), and how to try to prevent things from slipping through the cracks.

-• Investigating the driver to determine their condition at the time of the crash.
+• Investigating the driver to try to determine their condition at the time of the crash

 These are just a few examples.
-An attorney can look for this and more, depending on the specific circumstances of your unique case.
+Depending on the specific circumstances of your unique case, an attorney can look for these pieces of evidence and more.

-Communication matters in a personal injury case, especially for motorcycle accident victims.
+Communication matters for motorcycle accident victims.
 Who you talk to matters.
 What you say matters.
-There are multiple opportunities to damage your case, and precautions you can take to avoid doing so.
+There are multiple opportunities to damage your case, and precautions you can take to try to avoid doing so.

-• We advise that you do not agree to a recorded statement with an insurance company or adjuster.
+• that you do not agree to a recorded statement with an insurance company or adjuster

-• We advise that you limit what you say to an adjuster and instead communicate through an attorney.
+• that you limit what you say to an adjuster and instead communicate through an attorney

-• We advise against negotiating your injury case with an insurance company before your injuries have healed.
+• against negotiating your injury case with an insurance company before your injuries have healed

 A bald man talking on his cell phone while looking at a notebook.